-Long Range shooting is a lot like tactical shooting, and you’ll have to pay to play.
-You’ll need optics with the highest quality glass, lens coatings, scope bodies and more.
+Long Range Shooting is a lot like tactical shooting, and you’ll have to pay to play.
+You’ll need a good long range scope with the highest quality glass, lens coatings, scope bodies and more.
 Companies like Night Force and Schmidt and Bender produce optics that cost several thousand dollars.

 They are often purpose-built for long range shooting and usually pack specialized reticles that allow for range compensation and wind calls.
 These optics range significantly in size, and magnification ratings can easily be up to 45x and beyond.